phsheth/phsheth.github.io/_posts/C1W1_draft1.md

         -   Continuous: Infinite number of values in a given range </br>
         -   Discreet: Specific set of numeric values. </br>

     b.
 Categorical (Qualitative): These can be ratings or levels.
 Arithmetic operations are not possible of these.
-They can be sub-categorised as:
+They can be sub-categorised as: </br>

-        i.
-Nominal (regular categorical): These are unordered categorical.
+        -   Nominal (regular categorical): These are unordered categorical.
 Example: what do you prefer for dessert: icecream or jelly.
-Or are you morning person or afternoon person.
+Or are you morning person or afternoon person. </br>

-        ii.
-Ordinal (ordered categorical): These are ordered ratings.
-Example: High/Medium/Low, etc.
+        -   Ordinal (ordered categorical): These are ordered ratings.
+Example: High/Medium/Low, etc. </br>